The can't talk, eating bit

 6. Mjolner

 Step through the imposing black and gold carved front door and get ready to feast like Thor at this moody Viking-inspired fine dining restaurant on Hardware Street in Melbourne.
-Live out your Chris Hemsworth fantasies while sipping strong tipples from a horn like the Vikings did but fear not, Mjolner is no tacky theme-restaurant.
+Live out your Chris Hemsworth fantasies while sipping strong tipples from a horn like the Vikings did at Mjolner.
 This is a place for indulgent protein-forward feasting, where every meal begins with a complimentary shot of stone-boiled vermouth and fine cuts of meat are sliced with hand-carved knives.

 8. Johnny, Vince & Sam’s